 Bohemian Nights at NewWestFest is a free, three-day music festival held each August in historic downtown Fort Collins.
-The 2017 festival will take place Aug.
-11, 12 and 13.
-Click here to view the 2017 lineup.
-The annual festival is produced in collaboration with the Downtown Fort Collins Business Association.
+The 2018 festival will take place Aug.
+10, 11 and 12.
+The 2018 lineup will be announced in June.
+The annual festival is co-produced with the Downtown Fort Collins Business Association.
 In addition to music and entertainment offerings, the festival features more than 250 art, specialty and food booths.
 This free community music festival features a variety of genres and includes a family-centered Kids’ Music Adventure.

-Bohemian Nights at NewWestFest is free in order to reflect the core purpose of Bohemian Nights -- showcase new, emerging and established Colorado music; reveal Fort Collins as a music city; and share the gift of music.
+Bohemian Nights at NewWestFest is free in order to support Bohemian Nights' goals--to showcase new, emerging and established Colorado music; reveal Fort Collins as a music city; and share the gift of music.

 Don’t know which bands to see?
-Ask Me About Local Music is staffed by members of the Fort Collins Musician’s Association, and offers festival-goers customized music recommendations and sample music from all Colorado bands.
-Representatives from Ask Me About Local Music will be wearing red shirts and will be stationed at the Central Music Merchandise Tent and stage merchandise tents.
+Ask Me About Local Music is staffed by members of the Fort Collins Musician’s Association, and offers festivalgoers customized Colorado music recommendations.
+Representatives from Ask Me About Local Music will be wearing red shirts and will be stationed at stage merchandise tents.

 Absolutely!
 There are two main sections specifically for kids:

 Kids’ Music Adventure is the interactive kids’ portion of Bohemian Nights at NewWestFest.
-In the Library Park Courtyard, kids experience interaction with real instruments, live musical performances, the opportunity to make their own instruments and much more.
+In the Library Park courtyard, kids interact with real instruments, enjoy live musical performances, build their own instruments and much more.

 The second festival area specifically for kids is Kids’ World, produced by the Downtown Fort Collins Business Association.
-This area (located at the SW corner of Library Park) includes a carnival, mechanical rides, games and more.
-Don’t miss out on the fun at the Kids’ World Stage (located at the intersection of Olive and Mathews St.); watch interactive acts ranging from kids puppeteers to various dance groups.
+This area (located at the southwest corner of Library Park) includes kids’ activities, games, and more.
+Don’t miss out on the fun at the Kids’ World Stage (located at the intersection of Olive Street and Mathews Street); watch interactive acts ranging from kids’ puppeteers to various dance groups.
 Learn more at DowntownFortCollins.com

-Mountain Ave. stage performances are typically broadcast live on KRFC-FM (88.9) Community Radio.
-You can also stream it live online at KRFCFM.org.
-Stay tuned for additional details about the audio broadcast and streaming for the 2017 festival.
+Mountain Avenue Stage performances are broadcast live on KRFC-FM (88.9) Community Radio.
+You can also stream performances live at KRFCFM.org.

-The festival map can be found on the Bohemian Nights mobile app, website and in the pocket music guide.
+The festival map can be found on the Bohemian Nights mobile app, website and in the pocket music guide available at information booths.

-ATMs are centrally located at most major street intersections of the festival.
+ATMs are located at most major street intersections of the festival.

-During the weekend of the festival, lost and found items will be taken to the info booth at the intersection of Mountain Ave. and Mathews St. After the festival weekend, lost and found items are given to Fort Collins Police Services.
-Fort Collins Police Services can be reached at (970) 221-6835.
+During the weekend of the festival, lost and found items will be taken to the Information Booth on Walnut Street.
+After festival weekend, lost and found items are given to Fort Collins Police Services.
+Fort Collins Police Services can be reached at 970-221-6835.

-100% of band merchandise sales go directly to the artists; please help support local music by purchasing your favorite music or music souvenir at the stage during and immediately following their performance or at the central merchandise tent.
-With every purchase of $10 or more of Colorado band merchandise at the central merchandise tent, festival-goers will receive a FREE pair of Bohemian Nights sunglasses or earbuds while supplies last.
+100% of band merchandise sales go directly to the artists; please help support local music by purchasing merchandise at the stage during and immediately following performances.

 Given that this is an urban street festival, almost all areas at the six stages and throughout the festival are open and accessible to all.
 Stages at Mountain Avenue, Library Park, and Linden Street each have additional ADA-only sections.